Néstor Lorenzo

 Néstor Gabriel Lorenzo (born 26 February 1966) is an Argentine football manager and former player who played as a defender.
 He is the current head coach of the Colombia national team.
-Lorenzo is currently considered to be one of the best national team managers in the world.

 Lorenzo played for Argentinos Juniors, A.S.
 Bari, Swindon Town, Club Atlético San Lorenzo de Almagro, Ferrocarril Oeste and Boca Juniors.
 Lorenzo also represented Argentina in the 1990 FIFA World Cup in Italy, including the final which the Argentines lost to Germany.

 Club career

 Born in Villa Celina, La Matanza, Buenos Aires Province, Lorenzo was a product of Argentinos Juniors' youth categories.
 After making his first team debut in 1985, he spent four seasons at the club before moving to Italian side Bari in 1989.

 After Italia '90 and after an attempt by Brian Clough to sign Lorenzo for Nottingham Forest fell through, Argentine legend Ossie Ardiles signed the defender for Swindon Town on loan and eventually the deal became a permanent switch.
 He played 27 times for The Robins, scoring two goals: one in his debut at the County Ground against Portsmouth in a 3–0 win, and one away at Watford in a 2–2 draw.

 After seeing out his contract, Lorenzo returned to Argentina and signed for San Lorenzo in 1992.
 After two seasons as a starter, he had one-year spells at Banfield, Ferro Carril Oeste, Boca Juniors and Primera B Nacional side Quilmes, retiring with the latter in 1998.